Not All Attorneys Are Created Equal. We Explore All Potential Solutions To Get You The Best Possible Outcome.

 Skilled Former Prosecutor Who Can Defend You

 Judges do not grant alternative sentencing to everyone.
-You should have a skilled criminal defense lawyer who can persuade the court why a diversionary program is the best fit for you.
+You should have a skilled New Jersey criminal defense lawyer who can persuade the court why a diversionary program is the best fit for you.
 As a former prosecutor, attorney Andy Weinstein has seen firsthand what prompts district attorneys or judges to choose diversionary programs over criminal sentences.

-Ask For Our Help Today
+Ask For A Criminal Defense Attorney’s Help Today